bombasticSlacks/Aspirant/Game/Combat.md

 #### Cautious Step
 You move out of melee with an enemy without provoking an attack of opportunity.
 You can move up to your agility * 2 meters, but no other actions.
 #### Disarm
 With at least one free hand or a melee weapon, you can attempt to disarm someone.
-Make a melee attack at -1 and if successful, your opponent drops their weapon (or it is now in your hands).
+Make a [Strike](Strike) skill test at (-1) and if successful, your opponent drops their weapon (or it is now in your hands).
 #### Grapple
 Make an attack with the intent of getting control of your opponent.
 If you successfully hit, your opponent is in a grapple.
 They have to spend their turn succeeding an [Strength](Stats#Strength) + [Sport](Sport) or [Agility](Stats#Agility) + [Acrobatics](Acrobatics) test with a negative equal to your [Sport](Sport) skill, or remain grappled.
 On your turn, you may:
 * Make a [Strength](Stats#Strength) + [Sport](Sport) test to inflict a severe injury to them, ignoring armour.
 * Pin then completely skipping your turn and their next turn
 * Make an attack with a size 1 weapon with a -2 to hit that can’t be evaded
-* Make an [Strength](Stats#Strength) + [Fitness](Fitness) test to throw them strength + d3 meters in a direction of your choice
+* Make an [Strength](Stats#Strength) + [Athletics](Athletics) test to throw them strength + d3 meters in a direction of your choice
 #### Overwatch
 Declare a 45-degree cone in front of you.
 If anyone moves into that area, you make a ranged attack on them, and they take a -2 on their action.
 Your attack is at -2.
 #### Parry
-Which is a melee skill test at (-2) where if you succeed, then if an enemy attacks you in melee and succeeds, you ignore the attack.
+Which is a [Strike](Strike) skill test at (-2) where if you succeed, then if an enemy attacks you [in melee](#Being%20in%20Melee%20Combat) and succeeds, you ignore the attack.
 If they fail their skill test to attack, you deal damage to them.
 #### Shove
 With at least one free hand, you can attempt to move someone.
-Make a melee attack, and you can move them up to your strength in meters.
+Make a [Strike](Strike) skill test, if you succeed, you can move them up to your strength in meters.
 If they hit something, they become knocked down.

 ---